box/box-windows-sdk-v2/README.md

 </ItemGroup>
 ```

 `Box.V2` version of the SDK can also be found [on nuget](https://www.nuget.org/packages/Box.V2).
 If you were using `Box.V2` previously, consider migrating to `Box.V2.Core`.
-If that is not possible, you can still keep using `Box.V2` by installing it with the following powershell command:
+If that is not possible, you can still keep using `Box.V2` by installing it with the following PowerShell command:

 ```pwsh
 Install-Package Box.V2 --version 6.x.x